Partners and local business

-We actively encourage units and members to seek out partnerships with local businesses in their area.
+We actively encourage units and members to seek out partnerships with businesses in their area.
 This can be a great opportunity for fundraising, provides new and exciting experiences for our young members, and helps to strengthen local community ties.

 Planning your approach

 Most successful fundraising is built on networks, contacts and relationships.
 A good way to start is to see if any friends, family members or guiding associates have connections and would be happy to approach a company on your behalf.

 If you don’t have a list of contacts to be envious of - don’t despair!
 There are plenty of other avenues to explore.
 Look at the target company’s website and ask:

 - What sort of organisations is it looking to support?
 Is guiding a good fit?

 - How will they benefit from supporting you?

 - Is there a specific application form or preferred method of approach?
 If so, use it.

 Do your research.
 Think about any forms you fill in or proposals you write like you would a job application - match what you have to offer as a unit to what the company is looking for, and tick these things off one by one.

 A blanket approach will often end up in the bin, so it’s best to put your efforts into fewer, more targeted requests rather than a wider, less focused approach.